suffolklibraries/sljekyll/_recurrents/felixstowe-stories-in-the-middle.md

 ---
 recurrent-title: "Stories in the Middle: stories and activities for young children.
-Songs and rhymes for babies and toddlers.
-No session on 26 October."
+Songs and rhymes for babies and toddlers."
 recurrent-day: Friday
 recurrent-times: 1030-1115
 recurrent-location: felixstowe-library